lafeber/basecoat-rb/README.md

 - Rails 8.0+
 - Tailwind CSS ([installation instructions](https://github.com/rails/tailwindcss-rails))
 - Basecoat CSS
-- Turbo Rails (for scaffold templates)
 - Stimulus (for the theme toggle, can be moved to something else if you desire...)

 ## Discussion

-I tried not to be too opinionated with my scaffolds - they're very close to the original ones.
-With the exception of using a turbo frame main_content.
-I love this too much not to include it.

-However, I have my doubts with the index page reusing the show partial.
-Especially in admin applications you might want to have a (responsive) table in the index.
+The scaffolds are more opinionated than the default - it includes a main turbo frame.
+I also strongly feel that the index should not reuse the partial used in show - it defeats the purpose of the show page.
+A responsive table was the best I could come up with - closer to the OG scaffolds before Hotwire.

-Also, the arguably ugliest part of the views are the svg tags which contains the lovely lucide icons.
+Also, the (arguably) most messy part of the views are the svg tags which contain the lovely lucide icons.
 Since these icons are the default for shadcn I'm considering including https://github.com/heyvito/lucide-rails to clean up the views.

 ## Issues

 * The javascript included by basecoat needs some improvement.
-It's not automatically initialized on turbo:load
+It's not automatically initialized on turbo:load - included is a hack that I hope is temporary.
 * We include extra css for the definition list.
 Hopefully this will be part of basecoat-css someday.
 * Rails adds class="field_with_errors", so we need extra css for this.
-I hope Rails will at some point have aria-invalid="true" on the input, which will automatically include the correct styling.
+I hope Rails will at some point have aria-invalid="true" on the input, basecoat will apply the correct styling.
 * Can the views even be prettier?
 Probably!
 I'm more than happy to discuss improvements:

 ## Contributing